Regatta Stream Stories - Safety Information

 5.7 Evacuation

-These documents support the Safety Plan.
-Their purpose is to inform, guide or remind competitors, Umpires, Officials, various other river users, Regatta volunteers on how to conduct themselves whilst in the regatta location.
-These are stand alone documents and notices that have been produced and are listed below:
+The following documents support the Safety Plan.
+Their purpose is to inform, guide or remind Competitors, Umpires, Officials, various other river users, Regatta Volunteers on how to conduct themselves whilst in the Regatta location.
+These are stand alone documents and are listed below:

-On-line information (www.reading-amateur-regatta.org) provides guidance to the competitors on how to get to the Regatta, parking arrangements, how the Regatta is run, essential information on the course and informs them about first aid facilities and how to liase with the Regatta in the case of an incident.
+The Regatta "Notes to Competitors" are distributed via the Reading Amateur Regatta Website which provides all necessary guidance/information to competitors on how to get to the Regatta, parking arrangements, how the Regatta is run, essential information on the race course, rules for Competitors, information about First Aid facilities and how to liase with Regatta Control in the case of an incident.

-To provide information and guidance to any river used pass though the Caversham reach during the Regatta period
+Provides information and guidance to any river user passing though the Caversham reach during the Regatta period.

-This is an aide-memoir primarily for Volunteers and who may become involved in an incident.
+This is an aide-memoir primarily for Volunteers and who may need to assist in case of an incident.
+Link to Essential Safety Document

 This is displayed in the boat and crew registration areas to remind crews of their obligations whilst afloat.